 At Major Dental Clinic, we have noticed that many patients are intimidated by the procedure and believe that recovery takes a long time.
 The initial recovery process varies for different implant surgical procedures, which is described below.

-- Implant placement when sufficient bone is present/Implant placement in grafted site : Most patients can treat this appointment as any other dental appointment and are able to continue with their daily routine.
+01. Implant placement when sufficient bone is present/Implant placement in grafted site: Most patients can treat this appointment as any other dental appointment and are able to continue with their daily routine.
 Minor pain at the surgical site is usually managed with pain medications.

-Patients who receive multiple implants may have mild pain for 5 to 7 days which is managed by pain medications and are able to continue with their routine.
+Patients who receive multiple implants may have mild pain for 5 to 7 days which is managed by pain medications and can continue with their routine.

 Only bone grafting in socket heals just like a tooth extraction.
 Pain is controlled by medication and is usually uneventful.

-- Tooth extraction and immediate implant placement : Tooth extraction with immediate implant heals similar to extraction and socket grafting procedure.
+03. Tooth extraction and immediate implant placement: Tooth extraction with immediate implant heals similar to extraction and socket grafting procedure.

-In some cases bone grafting may be needed along with implant placement with use of membranes or gum grafting.
+In some cases, bone grafting may be needed along with implant placement with the use of membranes or gum grafting.
 These cases heal just like extensive grafting procedures with 5 -7 days of recovery time.

-- Sinus grafting : A sinus lift adds bone to your upper jaw to provide strong foundation for implants.
+05. Sinus grafting: A sinus lift adds bone to your upper jaw to provide a strong foundation for implants.
 Patients may take longer to recover from this procedure.
-Individual patient response varies and initial recovery time varies from 1 to 2 week.
-Patients are encourtaged to continue with their routine except for any strenuous exercises.
+Individual patient response varies and initial recovery time varies from 1 to 2 weeks.
+Patients are encouraged to continue with their routine except for any strenuous exercises.

 As long as there are no complications or infections, your recovery will happen at a steady pace.
 You should feel no ill-effects after a week of implantation.